 Ms is the measurement result of the serving cell, not taking into account any offsets.

-Hys is the hysteresis parameter for this event (i.e. hysteresis as defined within reportConfigNR for this event).
+Hys is the hysteresis parameter for this event (i.e. hysteresis as defined within reportConfigNR for this event).The parameter takes the value 0 if the conditions for this event are evaluated for eventTriggeredConfig in a CSI logged measurement configuration in csi-LoggedMeasurementConfigToAddModList.

-Thresh is the threshold parameter for this event (i.e. a1-Threshold as defined within reportConfigNR for this event).
+Thresh is the threshold parameter for this event (i.e. a1-Threshold as defined within reportConfigNR for this event, or threshold as defined within eventTriggedConfig in a CSI logged measurement configuration in csi-LoggedMeasurementConfigToAddModList).

+Editor´s Note: FFS whether to include the event triggering conditions in 5.5.4.2 and 5.5.4.3, or in the field description of eventTriggeredConfig in CSI-LoggedMeasurementConfig (see the related question in the email discussion).

 Ms is expressed in dBm in case of RSRP, or in dB in case of RSRQ and RS-SINR.